The Difference Between Relevant and Reliable

 That is the difference between relevant and reliable.

 If your override curve is flat after a quarter of prompt work, stop assuming the model needs more instruction.
-There’s a good chance the real problem sits outside the prompt entirely.
-The fix is not better wording.
-The fix is better boundaries.
+The real problem likely sits outside the prompt entirely.